CU Events Center

 The building is an eight-sided concrete structure, with three levels: arena floor, service level, and the concourse level.
-Single-tiered inside, it replaced the Balch Fieldhouse, the current home of the indoor track and field team located directly adjacent to Folsom Field.
+Single-tiered inside, it replaced Balch Fieldhouse, the current home of the indoor track and field team located directly adjacent to Folsom Field.
 The approximate elevation at street level is 5400 ft above sea level making it the college basketball arena with the 5th highest elevation in the country.

 History

 The venue was initially called the CU Events/Conference Center and was renamed to the Coors Events/Conference Center in September 1990 after the Coors family, in recognition of a $5 million gift from the Adolph Coors Foundation.
 In 2008 with the addition of the basketball offices to the building on the service level, the "Conference" was removed from the name as there were no longer conference rooms in the building.
 Although the naming agreement with the Coors Foundation had long expired, the Coors name remained on the building until 2018, when it was renamed the CU Events Center.
 At the time, the CU athletic department announced it was actively seeking a new naming rights partner.

 On December 9, 1981, the Grateful Dead played their last Boulder show at the then-named "CUC."